Dan's Pest Control is owned and operated right here in Central Oregon.

 The hobo spider, commonly called the funnel-web spider or funnel weaver, build funnel-shaped webs in dark, moist areas — often in basements — and sit in the mouth of the funnel waiting for prey.
 Venom from hobo spider bites can produce skin injuries or lesions.
 Ulcerating lesions of this type in Washington, Oregon, and Idaho are probably due to the hobo spider.
 The initial pain associated with the bite is not intense and usually less intense than a bee sting.
 Within eight to twelve hours, the pain becomes more intense and over a few days a large ulcerous sore forms.
 Only a small number of people are bitten by these spiders and fewer develop clinical symptoms.

 Termites feed on wood and may live deep inside the structure.
 Treatment alone for the Pacific Dampwood termite is not enough.
 Repairing the wood and eliminating moisture problems are recommended.
 The Western Subterranean termite attack wood but return to the soil.
 Both may create mud tubes for protection and moisture as they travel about.
 Treatment in some cases involves trenching inside and outside of foundation walls and sub-slab injection.
-Consult Dan's Pest and Wildlife Control for proper identification and measures that can be taken to discourage infestation.
+Consult Dan's Pest Control for proper identification and measures that can be taken to discourage infestation.